Cricket-India v West Indies - third test scoreboard

 Feb 6 Factbox on opening batsman Alastair Cook, who stepped down as England test captain on Monday.

-MUMBAI, Nov 22 Scoreboard at the close of the first day of the third and final test between India and West Indies at Wankhede Stadium on Tuesday.
+MUMBAI, Nov 26 Scoreboard on the fifth day of the third and final test between India and West Indies at the Wankhede Stadium on Saturday.

-India lead series 2-0 (Compiled by Sudipto Ganguly; editing by John O'Brien; to query or comment on this story, email sportsfeedback@thomsonreuters.com)
+India win three-match series 2-0.
+(Compiled by Sudipto Ganguly; editing by Peter Rutherford; to query or comment on this story, email sportsfeedback@thomsonreuters.com)

 Feb 6 Factbox on opening batsman Alastair Cook, who stepped down as England test captain on Monday.